Russia, Ukraine agree to ceasefire by year-end at Paris talks | DW | 09.12.2019

 Disagreements over elections

-French President Emmanuel Macron said Ukraine and Russia failed to agree on a calendar for elections in eastern Ukraine, but that he hoped the two sides could reach a compromise within four months.
+French President Emmanuel Macron said Ukraine and Russia failed to agree on a timetable for elections in eastern Ukraine, but that he hoped the two sides could reach a compromise within four months.

 "We know there are disagreements on the calendar and phasing and we had a long discussion on it, but we said let's give ourselves four months to articulate the security and political conditions for these local elections," Macron told a news conference.